Frequently Asked Questions

-For constituents, Prytany is completely free to use; candidates that enroll with Prytany, however, will pay a fee to Prytany.
-Also, when you use Prytany to make a contribution to a campaign and you use a credit card or debit card to make the contribution, you will be charged the standard 2.9% fee plus $0.30 per transaction charged by Prytany’s third-party payment processing services provider.
+For constituents, Prytany is completely free to use; campaigns and other political committees, including PACs, that enroll with Prytany, however, will pay a fee to Prytany.
+Also, when you use Prytany to make a contribution to a campaign or PAC and you use a credit card or debit card to make the contribution, you will be charged the standard 2.9% fee plus $0.30 per transaction charged by Prytany’s third-party payment processing services provider.
 You will be notified of this charge before you complete your credit card or debit card transaction.
 This charge will be in addition to and will not reduce the amount of your intended contribution.
 You will pay no fee or charge when your contribution is funded through an ACH bank account transfer.

 Our fee structure is described further below.

 Do you have to make contributions to use Prytany?

 No, Prytany is more than a platform for making contributions.
 It’s also a tool for learning about political races and enabling direct communication between constituents and those running for or holding higher office.
 Too often. there is a divide between those who are voting and those who run.
 Prytany bridges this divide.
 It’s a platform with a purpose, so that those who seek to lead are held accountable by those who vote.